marcellomaugeri/Proteus/README.md

 * **src:** Contains the source code for the lending agent.
 * **data:** Contains market data used for training and backtesting.
 * **docs:** Contains documentation for the project.

+### Disclaimer
+This project was built during the Encode London 2024 Hackaton to participate in the RNDM.io tracks.
+It is not intended to be used in production as it was developed in two days without sleeping.